 TANGLED

-Realizing that I needed to focus on life in the here and now, I started photographing again at some local woodlands.
-I became fascinated with the bare trees covered with gnarled vines.
-I perceived an anatomical visual quality to them that I wanted to try to explore further.
-The twists and tangles of the vines and branches seemed analogous to the chaos in my head.
-They became forms to contemplate, puzzles to solve, maps to decipher, and iconography to translate - a way to process the thoughts on mortality that occupied my mind.
-Slowing down to closely examine these vines through photographing them, processing the images and finally making the prints, helped me to untangle my thoughts.
-The gestures of the trees brought me into a place in which I could explore my feelings and resolve issues.
-These photographs are documents of that process.
+Acknowledging the need to focus on the present, I returned to photography, exploring local woodlands.
+I became intrigued by the bare trees intertwined with gnarled vines.
+They had an anatomical visual quality that intrigued me, and I wanted to explore this connection.
+The twists and tangles of the vines and branches mirrored the chaos in my mind.
+They became forms to contemplate, puzzles to solve, and symbols to interpret—a way to process my thoughts on mortality.
+By slowing down to closely examine these trees and vines through the process of creating images, I began to untangle my thoughts.
+This process provided a space for me to explore my feelings and inner conflicts.
+These photographs document that journey.